dotnet/docs-maui/docs/fundamentals/single-project.md

 ### Images

-Images can be added to the single project by dragging them to the _Resources\Images_ folder of your project, and settings it their build action to **MauiImage** in the **Properties** window.
-This creating a corresponding entry per image in the .csproj file for your project:
+Images can be added to your app project by dragging them to the _Resources\Images_ folder of your project, and setting their build action to **MauiImage** in the **Properties** window.
+This creates a corresponding entry per image in the .csproj file for your project:

 ```xml
 <MauiImage Include="Resources\Images\logo.jpg" />